kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

 ["cAdvisor":](https://github.com/google/cadvisor) An open source container monitoring solution which only monitors containers, and has no concept of kubernetes constructs like pods or volumes.
 ["Summary API":](https://github.com/kubernetes/kubernetes/blob/master/pkg/kubelet/api/v1alpha1/stats/types.go) A kubelet API which currently exposes node metrics for use by both system components and monitoring systems.
 ["CRI":](https://github.com/kubernetes/community/blob/master/contributors/devel/container-runtime-interface.md) The Container Runtime Interface designed to provide an abstraction over runtimes (docker, rkt, etc).
-"Core Metrics": A set of metrics described in the [Monitoring Architecture](https://github.com/kubernetes/kubernetes/blob/master/docs/design/monitoring_architecture.md) whose purpose is to provide system components with metrics for the purpose of [resource feasibility checking](https://github.com/eBay/Kubernetes/blob/master/docs/design/resources.md#the-resource-model) or node resource management.
+"Core Metrics": A set of metrics described in the [Monitoring Architecture](https://github.com/kubernetes/kubernetes/blob/master/docs/design/monitoring_architecture.md) whose purpose is to provide metrics for first-class resource isolation and untilization features, including [resource feasibility checking](https://github.com/eBay/Kubernetes/blob/master/docs/design/resources.md#the-resource-model) and node resource management.
 "Resource": A consumable element of a node (e.g. memory, disk space, CPU time, etc).
 "First-class Resource": A resource critical for scheduling, whose requests and limits can be (or soon will be) set via the Pod/Container Spec.
 "Metric": A measure of consumption of a Resource.